Instant Pot Beef Bone Broth That Gels Every Time

 - Deglaze the roasting pan with water and add the drippings to the Instant Pot with the bones.

-- Set the Instant Pot to valve to "sealing".
+- Set the Instant Pot Steam Release Valve to "sealing."
 Choose the soup/broth option and adjust the pressure to "low pressure."
 Set the Instant Pot timer for 2 hours.

 - When the 2 hours of pressure cooking has finished, see the manufacturer’s instructions for releasing the pressure or allow the pressure to come down naturally.
 Once the pressure has been completely released, remove the lid.